sdgMihai/ImgBackend/Readme.md

 as specified by the Filter interface.
 - Two filters are implemented, Black-and-white and sepia filters and the other are dummies, to show the value of the FilterFactory.
+- Double-threshold may need fine-tuning of thresholds, none done yet.

 ## Model
 - The model class as well as DTO's are located in the model package.
 - ImgBin is the model class, specifying the id of the image and the ```Binary``` representation.
 - A successful upload of an image triggers the return of an answer withe ImageUploadResponse in the http body.

+## Synchronization
+- I used a mutex for gradient and double threshold filters.
+- The service ImgSrv, canny-edge-detection, double threshold filter and gradient filter use the barrier.
+- TODO: maybe the barrier and the lock can be made local static final fields, so that it won't be necessary to be sent and allow for better loose-coupled code.
 ## Internal representation
 - In the utils package the classes used for the internal representation of the image are located along those used to encapsulate thread specific data, called ThreadSpecificData and ThreadSpecificDataT.
 - Class Image saved the image in a matrix of pixels, where each pixel is represented by the Pixel class.
 - At Image creation, a border is automatically added, as some filters need a border for their 3x3 kernels.
 - The Pixel class saves internally the red, green, blue and transparency or alpha.
+- Both the application.properties and the log4j2.xml file contain settings regarding the logging, the application.properties \
+contains the logging level(without this setting, nothing gets printed) and the other the log4j2 settings.

 This project was created by Mihai Gheoace.